Data Engineer Take-Home Tests Are Unpaid Work: Fight Back

 The assignment uses their actual data

 A legitimate assessment uses synthetic data or a public dataset.
-If they're handing you credentials to their staging environment, their real schemas, or sample data that's clearly from their production systems, that's not an assessment.
-That's a work order.
-You're solving their actual problem for free.
+When the company is handing over credentials to their staging environment, their real schemas, or sample data that is clearly from production, that is not an assessment.
+That is a work order.
+The candidate is solving their actual problem for free.

 The scope is production-grade

-If the prompt asks for error handling, retry logic, monitoring, documentation, and tests on top of the core pipeline, that's not a skills evaluation.
-That's a deliverable.
-A real assessment tests whether you understand the concepts; it doesn't need to be deployable.
-When they want it deployable, they want to deploy it.
+When the prompt asks for error handling, retry logic, monitoring, documentation, and tests on top of the core pipeline, that is not a skills evaluation.
+That is a deliverable.
+A real assessment tests whether the candidate understands the concepts; it doesn’t need to be deployable.
+When the company wants it deployable, they intend to deploy it.

 There's no defined rubric

-Ask what you're being evaluated on.
-If they can't tell you, or they give you vague nonsense like "we want to see how you think," that's a flag.
-A company that's built a fair process has a rubric.
-A company that's fishing for free work doesn't need one because they're not actually scoring you.
+Ask what the evaluation criteria are.
+If the recruiter can’t tell, or gives vague nonsense like “we want to see how you think,” that is a flag.
+A company that has built a fair process has a rubric.
+A company fishing for free work doesn’t need one because nobody is actually scoring the work.

 The timeline is “flexible”

-"Take as long as you need" sounds generous.
-It's not.
-It's an invitation to over-invest.
-Legitimate assessments are time-boxed because the company respects your time.
-Flexible timelines are a feature of processes that benefit from you spending more hours.
+“Take as long as you need” sounds generous.
+It is not.
+It is an invitation to over-invest.
+Legitimate assessments are time-boxed because the company respects the candidate’s time.
+Flexible timelines are a feature of processes that benefit from candidates spending more hours.

-This is the biggest tell.
-If you submit the assignment and the next communication is a rejection (or silence), they got what they wanted.
-A real evaluation includes a walkthrough where you discuss your decisions.
-That's where the signal actually lives.
-If they skip that step, the code was the point, not the conversation.
+The biggest tell.
+When submission is followed by a rejection (or silence), the company got what they wanted.
+A real evaluation includes a walkthrough where the candidate discusses their decisions.
+That is where the signal actually lives.
+Skipping that step means the code was the point, not the conversation.

-If the company won't spend 30 minutes reviewing your work with you, they were never evaluating you.
-They were harvesting your output.
+“A company that won’t spend 30 minutes reviewing your work with you was never evaluating you.
+They were harvesting your output.”

 Time-boxed to 2 to 3 hours, maximum.
-Not "we recommend 3 hours but take your time."
+Not “we recommend 3 hours but take your time.”
 Hard cap.
-If you can't evaluate a data engineer in 3 hours, your assessment is bad, not the candidate.
+When a company can’t evaluate a data engineer in 3 hours, the assessment is bad, not the candidate.

 Scoped to a single concept.
 Data modeling.
 Pipeline architecture.
 SQL optimization.
 Not all three plus tests plus docs plus a presentation.
-You're testing one thing well, not everything poorly.
+One thing tested well, not everything tested poorly.

 Uses synthetic or public data.
-Here's what a reasonable prompt looks like:
+A reasonable prompt looks like:

 -- Assessment: Model this e-commerce event stream for analytics